Retrieval Is Not Enough: Why Organizational AI Needs Epistemic Infrastructure: Taxonomy Adequacy

 \section{Taxonomy Adequacy}

-Exhaustive pairwise analysis of all $\binom{9}{2} = 36$ class pairs confirms that every pair differs on at least two of: decay type (none/exponential/inverse), seed $K$ value, half-life, and semantic role.
-The closest pairs are HYPOTHESIS--OBSERVATION (seed $\Delta = 0.10$, half-life ratio $1.8\times$, semantic distinction: testable claim vs.\ passive signal) and DECISION--CONSTRAINT (seed $\Delta = 0.10$, semantic distinction: revocable choice vs.\ structural boundary).
-No merge is possible without collapsing at least one distinction required by the KGE, retrieval, or contradiction logic.
+Exhaustive pairwise analysis of all $\binom{9}{2} = 36$ type pairs confirms that every pair differs on at least two of: temporal behavior, initial priority, half-life, and semantic role.
+The closest pairs are HYPOTHESIS--OBSERVATION and DECISION--CONSTRAINT.
+No merge is possible without collapsing at least one distinction required by retrieval or contradiction handling.